 Recognition of David Gibson by Oberlin College

 Unsurprisingly, no one from the College Administration or Board of Trustees showed up at the Memorial Service.
 The Gibson family did not want anyone there who would give insincere, perfunctory respect to Dave.
 As of this writing, there is no known response from the College to David Gibson’s death.
-By all indications, the College has not even acknowledged that an important person in the community has passed on.
+The College has not even acknowledged that an important person in the community has passed on, by all indications.

 The College did make one gesture, though, toward the Gibsons.
 It asked college employees not to park in the college parking lot next to the Meeting House during the Gibson Memorial Service.

 There was a large, racially mixed turnout for Dave Gibson’s Memorial Service.
 Attendees from the College were few, none of whom were the people slandering the Gibsons.
 Some Blacks who respected the Gibsons did not want to show up and get caught in the middle of the mess that has fractured the Oberlin community’s social fabric the way the Gibson matter has.